urbanityllc/axthe/docs/guide.md

 - To make sure, here is the SSR way again: While the myAPIapp is running(r.sh), lets navigate via a browser to /data2.
 In public/data2 you can in IDE see the Pug.
 Via IDE you can see in ./lib/APreRouter.js you can see the route passing in the data.
 You can see how if this is good for SEO.
 Even if the route does not exist, you can dynamically render something for SEO. ( In the JAM/components style, the page/route has to exist, but you can pass it a query string to make it dynamic.)

-- Here is a interesting article: - http://dev.to/ducksoupdev/less-javascript-more-html-and-css-49gl
+- Here is a relevant article: - http://dev.to/ducksoupdev/less-javascript-more-html-and-css-49gl
 One way to have less .js in your page is to leverage large grained components and data|model|business layer.
 This allows for higher level and more productive development.

 - And you can mix, run static, JAM/components and SSR at the same time.
-Either as a subdomain or by copying static or JAM/component artifacts to myAPIapp/public.
+Either as a subdomains; or by copying static or JAM/component artifacts to myAPIapp/public.
 Lets look at one last example of the AXthe tech stack:  it needs the two servers to run as the same time: start myAPIapp and myCOMPs.
 If you open exampleComp2, and submit, you can see the data goes to the myAPIapp.
 Aside, you can see how the page has very little .js as the component leverages slots.
+AXthe is all about high development productivity.